-We are Australia's Antarctic University, hosting the Institute of Marine and Antarctic Studies (IMAS), the Institute of Antarctic and Southern Ocean Studies (IASOS) and the Antarctic and Climate Ecosystems CRC.
+We are Australia's Antarctic University, hosting the Institute for Marine and Antarctic Studies (IMAS), the Institute of Antarctic and Southern Ocean Studies (IASOS) and the Antarctic and Climate Ecosystems CRC.
 We also have an internationally recognised research profile in marine and Antarctic scienceagriculture, forestry, food science, aquaculture, geology and geometallurgy, and medical research.

 The University has a unique partnership with the Tasmanian State Government, which is demonstrated by collaboration with the State through TIAR (the Tasmanian Institute for Agricultural Research), TAFI (the Tasmanian Aquaculture and Fisheries Institute) and TILES (The Institute for Law Enforcement Studies) among others.

 UTAS offers a diverse range of courses through six Faculties - Arts, Education, Health Science, Business, Law, and Science, Engineering and Technology (SET).
 Most postgraduate courses are research-based, but the University is intent on expanding its postgraduate coursework programs through the Graduate School.

 As a university spread across three campuses State-wide, and with expanding activities inter-state and overseas, we have a commitment to flexible education delivery.

 During 2007 and 2008 the quality of teaching and learning at UTAS was rewarded by the Federal Government, which saw UTAS rank in the top 10 Universities in Australia overall for performance as part of the government's teaching and learning performance funding.